 Requirements for NRC information requests directed to production and utilization facility licensees appear in 10 CFR 50.54(f).
-The regulation requires the NRC to prepare a written statement justifying the reasons for the information request, except when the information is needed to verify licensee compliance with the current licensing basis for the facility.
-The written statement should establish that the burden imposed on the licensee is justified in view of the potential safety significance of the issue.
-The cognizant NRC office director or regional administrator should approve the justification statement before issuance of the information request.
+The regulation requires the NRC to prepare a written statement of the reasons for the information request, except when the information is needed to verify licensee compliance with the current licensing basis for the facility.
+The written statement should establish that the information request is warranted in view of the potential safety significance of the issue.
+The cognizant NRC office director or regional administrator should approve the statement before issuance of the information request.

 Appendix C, item (x), of the CRGR Charter contains additional guidance for information requests affecting multiple nuclear power plants.
-The CRGR Charter specifies that, when a written justification is required, the written statement is to include the following:
+The CRGR Charter specifies that, when a written statement is required, it should include the following:

-- a problem statement that describes the need for the information in terms of the potential safety benefit - the licensee actions required and the estimated cost to develop a response to the information request - an anticipated schedule for NRC use of the information - a statement affirming that the request does not impose new requirements on the licensee other than submittal of the requested information - the proposing office director's determination that the burden to be imposed on the respondents is justified in view of the potential safety significance of the issue
+- a problem statement that describes the need for the information in terms of the potential safety benefit - the licensee actions required and the estimated cost to develop a response to the information request - an anticipated schedule for NRC use of the information - a statement affirming that the request does not impose new requirements on the licensee other than submittal of the requested information - the proposing office director's determination that the cost for the respondents is warranted in view of the potential safety significance of the issue

-NRC Management Directive 8.4 discusses facility-specific information requests directed at individual nuclear power plants.
-Written statements prepared according to the preceding requirements to justify information requests are not regulatory analyses within the scope of this document.
-Nevertheless, the written justification will have many of the elements of a regulatory analysis.
-The elements of a regulatory analysis discussed in this document can appropriately be included in an information request justification.
-An information request justification will normally be a more concise document than a regulatory analysis.
+MD 8.4 discusses facility-specific information requests directed at individual nuclear power plants.
+Written statements prepared according to the preceding requirements to explain the basis for information requests are not regulatory analyses within the scope of this document.
+Nevertheless, the written statement will have many of the elements of a regulatory analysis.
+The elements of a regulatory analysis discussed in this document can appropriately be included in an information request statement.
+An information request statement will normally be a more concise document than a regulatory analysis.